caleb531/alfred-workflow-packager/README.md

 ### 2. Validate configuration file

-Once you've finished writing the `packager.json` file for your project, you can validate it by running `awp --validate` from the root directory of your project.
-If you are missing any options or if any of your values are in the wrong format, the utility will output those respective error messages.
+Once you've finished writing the `packager.json` file for your project, you should validate it by running `awp --validate` from the root directory of your project.
+If you are missing any options or if any of the option values are in the wrong format, the utility will output those respective error messages.